18-Day Mexico Day Of the Dead

 Have you ever tried the drink called Mezcal?
 It’s known as Tequila’s naughty cousin and today you’ll visit a distillery that follows the traditional distillation processes.
 Luckily this happens AFTER, you tour Oaxaca town centre with your guide, and not before.
 We need you to be steady on your feet along the old cobblestone streets of Oaxaca – the town’s been around since the 1500’s!
 Tomorrow, you’re headed for the Yucatan Peninsula.

-Included: Breakfast and Lunch.
+Included: Breakfast and Lunch

-Day 9: Cenotes
+Day 9: Merida

-Accommodation: El Castellano Hotel or similar
+Accommodation: El Castellano Hotel (or similar), Merida

 Day 10: Merida

-Accommodation: El Castellano Hotel or similar
+Accommodation: El Castellano Hotel (or similar), Merida

-Included: Breakfast and Lunch.
+Included: Breakfast and Lunch

 BUT … WHAT IS A CENOTE?